leekarensl/PortfolioProjects/Bellabeat Case Study/README.md

 2. **Campaigns to encourage desired behaviour**

 Design of the devices aside, users need to feel they have a reason for wearing the trackers in the first place.
 So companies like Bellabeat could encourage desired behaviours through their marketing campaigns.
-If the majority of the users are not walking the minimum recommended steps, have a campaign encouraging an increase in step count.
+If the majority of the users are not walking the minimum recommended steps, have a campaign encouraging an increase in step count, as an example.

+3. **Campaigns that encourage brand attachment**

+Findings from the analysis reveals that users likely to burn the most daily calories are those who wear the device most frequently.
+This is not surprising especially if users have associated wearing the device to doing more activity or steps.
+There is a tendency for people to continue a behaviour if they have previously experienced positive results from that behaviour.
+So if Bellabeat has a campaign encouraging users to increase their step count, then follow up with a social media campaign targeted at those who indeed had increased their step count